codetracker-learning/bangazon-issues/README.md

 - Collaboration and Communication: We will utilize GitHub Discussion Tickets for seeking assistance, discussing project-related topics, and keeping track of our planning process.
 This collaborative approach ensures efficient communication and allows the team to provide guidance, support, and feedback throughout the project.

-- Coding Standards: We will adhere to the Python Community's coding guidelines.
-This includes following consistent naming conventions, documenting classes and methods with docstrings, using proper indentation, and maintaining clean and readable code.
+- Coding Standards: We will follow the community coding guidelines for the specific language you are building this in.
+This includes using consistent naming conventions, documenting classes and methods with docstrings, using proper indentation, and maintaining clean and readable code.

 ## Planning Process Tracking

 The Senior Engineer has created a set of tickets to help you track your progress and ensure a systematic approach to the planning tasks.
 These tickets are designed to guide you through the essential steps of the planning process and provide checklists for tracking subtasks within each item.